 If the person with cancer has a positive test, healthy family members can then undergo predictive genetic testing to see if they have the same gene.

 People should discuss with their doctor whether genetic testing is right for them if they have a personal or family history of cancer.
-Factors that may suggest a hereditary link include cancer that was:

 - diagnosed at an unusually early age